yabellini/SitioAcademico/content/blog/2024-01-07-INTA/index.md

 _Citizen Science_ definition say that it is research conducted with participation from the general public, or amateur/nonprofessional researchers or participants for science, social science and many other disciplines.[^1]

-Most of INTA's work involves citizen participation, for example, many field trials and technology tests are carried out on farmers' farms developed with with them, or with agricultural machinery manufacturers, many projects involve people recording field data and conducting surveys, but in my opinion **letting citizens be part of the leadership of science organizations** is the clearest and strongest signal that you really want them to be part of it and that their voice and opinion will be taken into account.
+Most of INTA's work involves citizen participation; for example, many field trials and technology tests are carried out on farmers' farms developed with them or with agricultural machinery manufacturers.
+Many projects involve people recording field data and conducting surveys, but in my opinion **letting citizens be part of the leadership of science organizations** is the clearest and strongest signal that you really want them to be part of it and that their voice and opinion will be taken into account.

-It is not easy, there are frictions and conflicting interests among the sectors represented, but what better than to have them at the same table, dialoguing and agreeing on what is best for all.
-What is better than knowing that your research and extension efforts are serving the people they will affect.
-What is better than a science at the service of the people.
+It is not easy; there are frictions and conflicting interests among the sectors represented, but what better than to have them at the same table, dialoguing and agreeing on what is best for all?
+What is better than knowing that your research and extension efforts serve the people they will affect?
+What is better than a science at the service of the people?

+This is the way I learned to do science and the way I did science for most of my life.
+It's very strange for me to see now science organizations around the world that _aren't_ organized this way and that _don't_ put citizens at the center.

+Like the [previous article about cooperatives](/blog/2024-01-05-cooperative/), I write about INTA's governance and share it because it is a feasible model that has been working for 38 years in one of Argentina's largest science and technology institutions.

 [^1]: https://en.wikipedia.org/wiki/Citizen_science